samplecoffee/brewguides/Moccamaster.md

 # Method for Moccamaster batch brewer
-This recipes makes the full 1.25 litre thermos of coffee.
+This recipe makes the full 1.25 litre thermos of coffee.
 If you’re already twitchy and a full 1.25 litres is a little scary, just scale back the coffee and water in the usual 1:16 ratio of grounds to water.

 You’ll want to grind slightly more finely than you would for manual pour-over techniques such as V60 or Chemex.